Why We Oppose Common Core State Standards (summary)

 Why We Oppose the Common Core State Standards

 Common Core State Standards (CC) are the biggest proposed change to education in the United States in our lifetime!
 The name is misleading because they are not “state standards” they are “federal standards.”
 Teachers who oppose CC have been silenced.

 Common Core is a “one size fits all” attempt to improve education.

 For full article with supporting links Google, “My Incline Village Common Core”

 1) Math – the standards put us two years behind high achieving countries; and similar to “new math.”

 2) English language arts standards are fundamentally flawed: the reading standards are mediocre at best, the writing standards are “intellectual impossibility” for the average middle grade student, there is less literature, inappropriate reading material, and cursive handwriting is eliminated.

-3) The science standards are mediocre at best, and some object to the way controversial subjects (evolution and global warming) are taught.
+3) The science standards are mediocre at best, there is virtually no math, and some object to the way controversial subjects (evolution and global warming) are taught.